|

 Important: Do NOT use this method if you are unable to

-secure the grip from moving outboard with a device such as a handlebar
+secure the grip from moving outboard with a device such as a large diameter

-and to install a “fender-washer” that has a 1/4" hole with a 1" outer diameter,
+to install a fender-washer that has a 1/4" hole with a 1" outer diameter,

 and to install it through the outboard end of the grip to the threaded